IBMDeveloperMEA/Build-your-AI-Chatbot-with-Zero-Coding/README.md

 ## Step 8: Integration

-Now we will see how you can integrate your Watson Assistant as web-chat and with third party tools
+Now we will see how you can integrate your Watsonx Assistant as web-chat and with third party tools

 #### Web Chat